riibound-team/mk-riibound-site/docs/index.md

 features:
   - title: Playable Custom Cups
     details: Experience custom cups featuring fan-favorite tracks from Mario Kart games.
-  - title: Expanded Character Roster
+  - title: Race with Ghosts!
-    details: Race as new and returning characters, for example Gordon Freeman from Half-Life.
+    details: Time Trials are currently inaccessible, but the feature will be implemented in the future.
   - title: Online Multiplayer Support
-    details: Compete with friends and players worldwide using Wiimmfi integration.
+    details: Compete with friends and players worldwide using Wiimmfi integration (coming soon).